influxdata/influxdb-client-js/influxdb-client-apis.getauthorizationsrequest.userid.md

 ## GetAuthorizationsRequest.userID property

-Only show authorizations that belong to a user ID.
+A user ID.
+Only returns authorizations scoped to this user.

 <b>Signature:</b>